What Causes Erectile Dysfunction?

 Your emotions can also take a heavy toll on your erection.
 Feeling relaxed, confident, and aroused is vital to success in the bedroom, but it's normal to experience occasional erection issues, especially if you’re feeling nervous, anxious, frustrated, or tired.

-Psychological causes of ED include 3,6
+Psychological causes of ED include: 3,6

 - Anxiety